 Swiss-headquartered company’s Newlands and Oaky Creek mines in central Queensland will see reduced production, leading to retrenchments by Q4 2013, according to the Australian Associated Press.
 Peabody Energy, meanwhile, announced elimination of 450 contractor positions at a project in Queensland and another in New South Wales.
 Company representatives plan to replace them with full-time employees.

-Peabody Energy announced 450 job cuts at two of its Australian mines, as mining services company Downer EDI sheds 185 employees onsite at the Goonyella Riverside coal mine in central Queensland.
+Peabody Energy announced 450 job cuts at two of its Australian mines earlier this week, as mining services company Downer EDI sheds 185 employees onsite at the Goonyella Riverside coal mine in central Queensland.
 Prices for thermal coal, according to analysts, have fallen more than 30% since 2011 to around $80/mt, while coking coal prices have dropped 40% since 2012 to $130/mt.

 Glencore Xstrata, the product of a recent $70 billion mega-merger, is a top resource company with 90 offices located in 50 countries, a portfolio of more than 100 mining and metallurgical sites and 190,000 employees.
 Peabody Energy is the world’s largest private-sector coal company serving metallurgical and thermal coal customers in more than 25 countries on six continents.